Code-Institute-Submissions/southernspices-project1/README.md

 ## UX

-My goal in the design was to make it as easy as possible to access information on the site while striving for a minimalist design.
+My goal in the design was to make a website with minimal design ,easy to navigate and to include all the necessary information without complicating them.
+.
 *For customers,* I wanted to provide them with a brief overview about the restaurant and the services available in a user friendly design.

 *The ideal client* for this business is the restaurant management who can communicate well about what they need in their website.

-*People* use this website to search for the nearby Indian restaurant,glutein free and vegan friendly for a dine out or any party catering services.
+*Visitors of this site* use this website to search for the nearby Indian restaurant,glutein free and vegan friendly for a dine out or any party catering services.

-This project is one of the best way to achieve the goals because many restaurant websites have poor UX, some of them doestn’t offer online reservation and online menu and pricing.
-This website is with minimalist design ,easy to navigate ,and provides all the necessary information without complicating them.

-##### User stories

-1. As a new visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.
-2. As a new visitor to the website, I want learn more about the restaurant, so I can easily connect.

-##### Technologies Used
+### Technologies Used

 *	This project uses HTML and CSS programming languages.